ian1937/mindhive/README.md

 	python manage.py runserver

 Setup data (Database should already be occupied by data):
-	Copy and paste dummy_data.py file to the command line
+	Copy and paste dummy_data.txt file to the command line

 API endpoints: